vitejs/vite/docs/blog/announcing-vite4.md

 ### @vitejs/plugin-react

-[@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react) is a plugin that uses esbuild and Babel, achieving fast HMR with a small package footprint and the flexibility of being able to use the babel transform pipeline.
+[@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react) is a plugin that uses esbuild and Babel, achieving fast HMR with a small package footprint and the flexibility of being able to use the Babel transform pipeline.

 ### @vitejs/plugin-react-swc (new)